otto-de/api-guidelines/decisions/0001-should-use-common-otto-decimal-format.md

 ## Context

+Using a unified format for decimals supports precision when relying on default conversion from `number` to `double` or `float`, as described in the [Zalando API guidelines][zalando-notes].
-We want to introduce a new API guideline rule for defining the data type and format for higher precision decimals as used e.g. in calculation with monetary amounts.
-This rule will be part of the JSON chapter applicable for both synchronous REST APIs and asynchronous Events.
+Implementing a new API guideline to define the data type and format can help with higher precision in decimals as used, for example, in calculation with monetary amounts.
+This rule will be part of the JSON chapter applicable for both synchronous REST APIs and asynchronous events.

 Not having such a format could lead to lose precision when reyling on default conversion from `number` to `double` or `float` as described at [Zalando's API guidelines][zalando-notes].